nathanmarz/storm/docs/documentation/Windowing.md

 can also be specified which indicates the max time limit for tuples with out of order timestamps.

 E.g. If the lag is 5 secs and a tuple `t1` arrived with timestamp `06:00:05` no tuples may arrive with tuple timestamp earlier than `06:00:00`.
 If a tuple arrives with timestamp 05:59:59 after `t1` and the window has moved past `t1`, it will be treated as a late tuple and not processed.
+Currently the late tuples are just logged in the worker log files at INFO level.

 ```java
 /**